hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/708_scc_xxiii.md

 passing away?

-Swamiji: After his leaving the body, I associated for some time with Pavhâri Bâbâ of Ghazipur.
+Swamiji: After his leaving the body, I associated for some time with Pavhāri Bābā of Ghazipur.
 There was a garden not far distant from his Âshrama where I lived.
 People used to say it was a haunted garden, but as you know, I am a sort of demon myself and have not much fear of ghosts.
 In the garden there were many lemon trees which bore numerous